Does a wedding speech have to be funny?

 Best man speeches have been hit the hardest with this expectation, but it’s not fair to just expect someone to be funny just because they’re giving a wedding speech.

 Humour is so much more than just reading a good joke.
-It requires a thoughtful delivery.
-You need to know when to pause.
-You need to understand which parts to emphasize.
-And you need to be able to read the room.
-You need to feel confident in your jokes.
+It requires a thoughtful delivery and confidence in your jokes.
+You need to know when to pause, to understand which parts to emphasize and be able to read the room.

 You’re already dealing with many challenges, so adding the unnecessary pressure of “you HAVE to be funny” is just absurd.

-Instead, write your speech naturally to your personality while being respectful to the couple and the audience.
+Instead, write your speech naturally to match your personality while respecting the couple and the audience.

 - Are you naturally funny?
 Does it make sense to tell jokes?
 Do people know you as a funny person, or do you just think you’re supposed to be funny in this speech?